danh21/8051_Basic_Projects/README.md

         + Version 2: uses keypad to enter character, then displays data on LCD.
         + Version 3: uses button (to create an interrupt) to count up, display running string and counter on LCD.

+    - memory_communication:
-    - memory_communication: writes data into external RAM, then reads data from RAM and displays on LCD.
+        + Version 1: writes data into external RAM, then reads data from RAM and displays on LCD.
+        + Version 2: waits for receiving signal from Terminal by serial port, reads data from external EPROM then transmit that data to Terminal by UART protocol.

     - read_Temperature:
         + Version 1: uses ADC0808 to read temperature from LM35 sensor, then displays data on LCD.